The Complete Guide To California Payroll & Payroll Taxes

 How To Do Payroll In California

-Now that you’re familiar with California’s different levels of payroll taxes, you can begin looking at ways to submit your payroll reports and how to accurately calculate what you owe the state and federal governments.
+Now that you’re familiar with California payroll taxes and labor laws, you can begin looking at ways to submit your payroll reports and how to accurately calculate what you owe the state and federal governments when you run payroll.

 Step 1: Make Sure You’re Following All California Payroll Laws

 Be certain that you have the correct state and federal forms to submit payroll by each due date.
-Federal forms (Form 941) and state forms (DE9, DE 9C) should be submitted on a quarterly basis.
+Federal forms (Form 941) and state forms (DE9, DE 9C) should be submitted quarterly.
 Business owners who miss these deadlines are subject to federal and state penalties that accrue exponentially the longer you wait to report your payroll.

 Step 2: Gather Employee Documentation